wingardchris/my_website/content/en/about/worked-info.md

 +++

-## Where I’ve worked or volunteered:
+## Where I’ve worked or volunteered...

 I’ve worked for two international law firms, in state government, and in the nonprofit sector.
 I enjoy building strategic partnerships and advocating for policies to advance economic justice.